Parents talking to their baby

 Arizonans created First Things First to support the health, development and early education of our state’s youngest children.
 First Things First partners with Arizona families and communities to help kids have the positive experiences they need to arrive at school ready to succeed.

 Dr. Kathy Hirsh-Pasek is an expert on how young children learn and develop language skills.
 She directs the Infant Language Laboratory at Temple University and is a New York Times bestselling author.
-Her latest book, co-authored with Roberta Michnick Golinkoff, PhD, is “Becoming Brilliant: What Science Tells Us About Raising Successful Children.”
+Below, we learn about her book, co-authored with Roberta Michnick Golinkoff, PhD, “Becoming Brilliant: What Science Tells Us About Raising Successful Children.”

 FIRST THINGS FIRST (FTF): What’s the best thing a parent or caregiver can do to support their young child’s healthy development?